Dinhhai94/course-materials/Wk1Mod1.md

 Over the course of this class, you are going to build a Portfolio Page to practice your skills, introduce yourself to others, and demo all of the exercises and challenges that you complete in the next 4 weeks.
 To get started on this project, do the following:

 1. Make a new directory called `FirstnameLastname` (with YOUR first and last name, of course) inside the `SavvyCoders` directory.
 (HINT: `mkdir FirstnameLastname`).
-2. Navigate into your Portfolio Project directory (HINT: `cd FirstnameLastname`) and create a new Markdown document called `README.md`.
+2. Navigate into your Portfolio Project directory (HINT: `cd FirstnameLastname`).
-3. Open `FirstnameLastname` in Atom (HINT: `atom .`) and start editing `README.md`.
-4. In `README.md`, mock out a quick introduction for those stumbling upon your future Portfolio Project.
-Be sure to include:
-  1. a picture of yourself
-  2. a heading
-  3. a greeting paragraph
-  4. a list of quick facts about you
-  5. a list of links to your social media profiles like:
-    + GitHub
-    + LinkedIn
-    + Facebook
-    + Twitter
+3. Remember your `intro.md` file in your Porfolio Project's parent directory?
+   Let's turn that into a `README.md` file with the `mv` command: `e.g. mv ../intro.md README.md`.
+What does the `..` in front of `intro.md` represent?

 ---